Leverage Trading Liquidation Explanation And How To Avoid It

 When you get liquidated all your positions are closed out in a maximum loss and all your funds are lost.

-Yes, leverage negatively affects the liquidation price.
-The more leverage you add the closer your liquidation price gets.
+Yes, it negatively affects the liquidation price.
+The more credit you add the closer your liquidation price gets.
 A leverage ratio of 1:100 will be riskier to trade.

-Yes, when you increase your leverage you take on significantly more risk and you stand a much higher chance of getting liquidated.
+Yes, when you increase your credit you take on significantly more risk and you stand a much higher chance of getting liquidated.

 This depends if the broker has a negative balance protection policy.
-Without negative balance protection, it is possible for you to owe your broker money when getting liquidated.
+Without negative balance protection, you can owe your broker money when getting liquidated.

 1. Always use a stop loss.